aletell/trainset/README.md

 * `/.netlify/functions/data` – serve the demo dataset with optional outlier clipping via `?clip=1`
 * `/.netlify/functions/export` – download the annotated CSV
+* `/.netlify/functions/upload` – save uploaded datasets when the online option is enabled

 With these functions in place, `timeline_clone.html` and the Vue app will POST to `/annotations` and fetch `/data` and `/export` for saving and loading data.